getbouncer/apidocs/card_verify_ios_integration.md

 	// new card.
 If they change the card number after the scan, it will invalidate the
 	// `fraudCheckToken`

-	// pass the `fraudCheckToken` returned by CardVerify to the server to double check the
+	// pass the encryped payload returned by CardVerify to the server to double check the
-	// transaction using a server-to-server call to Bouncer's API server let fraudCheckToken = scannedCard.fraudCheckToken
+	// transaction
+	guard let encryptedPayload = scannedCard.encryptedPayload else {
+            return
+        }
+	MyAppsApi(parameter: [payload: encryptedPayload])
     }

     func failedVerification(_ viewController: VerifyCardViewController, scannedCard: PaymentCard) {